Silence Between Songs: Tour

 On October 9, 2023, Madison Beer announced The Spinnin Tour with the name referring to the album's fifth single.
-The tour will take place in Europe and North America and will feature Polish singer Jann, and American singers Charlotte Lawrence and Upsahl as supporting acts.
-The tour marks her third headlining concert tour after The Life Support Tour in support of her debut album.
-The Spinnin Tour commenced on February 24, 2024, in Stockholm and conclude on June 13, 2024, in Los Angeles consisting of a total of 52 dates across Europe and North America.
+The tour took place in Europe and North America and featured Polish singer Jann, and American singers Charlotte Lawrence and Upsahl as supporting acts.
+The tour marked her third headlining concert tour after The Life Support Tour in support of her debut album.
+The Spinnin Tour commenced on February 24, 2024, in Stockholm and concluded on June 13, 2024, in Los Angeles consisting of a total of 52 dates across Europe and North America.

 Critical reception

 Silence Between Songs was met with generally positive reviews from music critics upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 70, based on six reviews.
 Poppie Platt of The Telegraph called it "vastly superior" to Life Support as it is "full of smooth, stylish pop songs just begging to become radio hits" and "seems like the album Beer has been wanting – and waiting – to make for a long, long time".
 Lauren deHollogne of Clash characterized the songs as "carefully crafted compositions" with "magically soft harmonies" that "seem to have more of an actual purpose", and concluded that the album is a "record with a message that is so authentically her".

 The Line of Best Fits Sam Franzini wrote that much of the album is "gentle, unassuming pop" and while "there are some exciting ideas here", it gets too "bogged down by an odd reframing of the past" as "Beer spends too much time looking through rose-colored glasses, wondering how her story will be told, for it to be relatable".
 Thomas Smith of NME called most of Silence Between Songs "a clear nod to Tame Impala's psych-rock as well as swooning '60s pop and rock" but stated that "there's one too many generic, string-laden ballads, and a stop-start feel to the record".